Ronaldo close to Man Utd return in £24m transfer from Juventus

 "I am incredibly happy with the squad I have more than satisfied.
 We are the same squad except one player leaves Sergio and we have Jack [Grealish]."

-United boss Ole Gunnar Solskjaer, however, refused to rule out a deal.
+United boss Ole Gunnar Solskjaer, earlier on Friday, refused to rule out a deal.

 “I don’t want to speculate too much.
 Cristiano is a legend of this club, he is the greatest player of all time," said Solskjaer.